spectrocloud/librarium/content/docs/04-clusters/02-data-center/01-maas/05-install-manage-maas-pcg.md

     - Resource Pool
     - One node (no HA) or three nodes (HA)

+When you have entered all the configuration values, the installer saves the gateway configuration file to disk and prints its location before proceeding with the installation.
+For example:

+``/tmp/install-user-defined-MaaS-Gateway_Name-20210805155034/pcg.yaml``

-The installer requests available bare metal machines in your MAAS environment on which to install the gateway.
-If the deployment fails due to misconfiguration, update the gateway configuration file and rerun the command.
+The installer then requests available bare metal machines in your MAAS environment on which to install the gateway.
+If the deployment fails due to misconfiguration, update the gateway configuration file and rerun the installer.
+Refer to the **Edit PCG Config** tab above.

 If you need assistance, please visit our [Customer Support](https://spectrocloud.atlassian.net/servicedesk/customer/portals) portal.